Home » Recipes » By Course » Baked Goods » Quick Brazilian Cheese Bread (Pão de Queijo)

 2. Add olive oil, milk, and salt into a saucepan on high heat.
 Once it comes to a boil, turn off the heat and remove from the burner.

 3. In a large bowl, add tapioca flour and pour in the hot liquid mixture.
-Mix with a spatula until combined.
+Mix with a spatula or wooden spoon until combined.

-4. When dough is cool to touch, add in the eggs and parmesan cheese and knead until smooth.
+4. When the dough is cool to touch, add in the eggs and cheese and knead until smooth.

 5. Allow the mixture to rest for 15-20 minutes to firm up.
 Then, using a cookie scoop, take a heaping tablespoon of the “dough” and place the cheese balls on the prepared baking sheet.
 Alternatively, you can also pour the batter into a mini muffin pan.